Health and Travel Alerts Learn More Left arrow

 Coffee

-Coffee is a big part of everyday life and the social culture of Puerto Rico.
+Puerto Rico is known for its coffee—it’s a big part of everyday life and the social culture of the island.
 During your vacation, enjoy a “cafecito” in San Juan’s outdoor cafés.

 Bring some of that flavor home and celebrate the island’s rich and aromatic coffee beans.
 Stop in Cuatro Sombras, a coffee shop in Old San Juan, known for making delicious specialty coffees.